Skip Navigation Links

 In addition, much new research on individual volcanic units, Cenozoic stratigraphy and structure of the Española Basin, hydrology and environmental geology, and Pleistocene-Holocene stratigraphy, geomorphology, and archeology is presented in this guidebook.

 There are two versions of this guidebook available — the complete guidebook (499 pages), and a version with just the road logs that is spiral bound (146 pages).
-In the near future, we will post PDFs of all of the papers for free download from this page, but will not post the roadlogs.

 ISBN: 9781585460946

-Softcover: $19.95
+Softcover: $19.95 Buy Now

-Contains road logs only.
+Contains road logs and mini-papers only, spiral bound.